groupultra/sdk-public/docs/source/moobius_network_ws_client.rst

 -----------------------------------
 WSClient.agent_login(self, access_token)

-Constructs the agent_login message.
-Of course it is an agent function not a service function.
+Logs-in agents.
 Every 2h AWS will force-disconnect, so it is a good idea to send agent_login on connect.

 Parameters:
   access_token: Used in the user_login message that is sent.
-    TODO: This is the access token from http_api_wrapper; for clean code decouple access_token here! dry_run=False: Don't acually send anything if True.
+    This is the access token from http_api_wrapper. dry_run=False: Don't acually send anything if True.

 Returns: The message as a dict.